-- The principal risks detailed in the Strategic Report; - The ongoing relevance of the Company's investment objective in the current environment; - The demand for the Company's Shares evidenced by the historical level of premium and or discount; - The level of income generated by the Company; - The liquidity of the Company's portfolio; and, - The flexibility of the Company's bank facilities.
+- The principal risks detailed in the Strategic Report; - The ongoing relevance of the Company's investment objective in the current environment; - The demand for the Company's Shares evidenced by the historical level of premium and or discount; - The level of income generated by the Company; - The level of gearing and requirement to re-finance or repay existing facilities in 2020; - · The liquidity of the Company's portfolio; and, - · The flexibility of the Company's bank facilities.

 Accordingly, taking into account the Company's current position, the fact that the Company's investments are mostly liquid and the potential impact of its principal risks and uncertainties, the Directors have a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due for a period of three years from the date of this Report.
-In making this assessment, the Board has considered that matters such as significant economic or stock market volatility, a substantial reduction in the liquidity of the portfolio, or changes in investor sentiment could have an impact on its assessment of the Company's prospects and viability in the future.
+In making this assessment, the Board has considered that matters such as significant economic or stock market volatility, a substantial reduction in the liquidity of the portfolio or changes in investor sentiment could have an impact on its assessment of the Company's prospects and viability in the future.